SondagesPro/LS-sendMailCron/README.md

   - Same and more in each surveys setting
   - If plugin validate the email (this allow only one email by token)
   - The cron type list to be allowed in survey settings
-- To test the plugin you need to call it via PHP Cli `php yourlimesurveydir/application/commands/console.php plugin cron sendMailCronSimulate=1`
+- To test the plugin you need to call it via PHP Cli `php yourlimesurveydir/application/commands/console.php plugin --target=sendMailCron sendMailCronSimulate=1`
 - This line can be added in your crontab or Task Scheduler
 - Per survey settings are found on Tools menu